watem-sedem/watem-sedem/docs/inifile.rst

 | Write total runoff         | boolean   | false     | CN           |           |
 +----------------------------+-----------+-----------+--------------+-----------+

--  [Forced Routing X] IF Force Routing WITH X 1 -> Number of Forced Routing
+-  :ref:`[Forced Routing X] <forcedroutingdata>`

+This section is only mandatory when :ref:`Force Routing <forcerouting>` is enabled.
+The section is repeated for every force routing vector (i.e. X ranges from 1 to :ref:`Number of forced routing <nrforcedrouting>`.

 +--------------+---------+-----------+--------------+-----------+
 | NAME         | DTYPE   | DEFAULT   | MODEL PART   | M or C?   |